mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 **Application configuration**
 + http.port `9090`
 + account.sync.policy `syncAccount`
-+ account.id.in.b `001n0000003fMWXAA2`

 **Note:** the property **account.sync.policy** can take any of the three following values:

 + **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the contact over.
-+ **syncAccount**: it will try to create the contact's account should this is not pressent in the Salesforce instance B.
++ **syncAccount**: it will try to create new contact's account if is not pressent in the Salesforce instance B or assign already any according to the Account's name.
-+ **assignDummyAccount**: it will assign the cotact to an pre existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.
-Finding the Id of the desired Account can be done by executing in your **Sales Force Developer Console** the following query: `SELECT Id, Name, Description FROM Account`.

 **Salesforce Connector configuration for company A**
 + sfdc.a.username `bob.dylan@orga`